SpikeInterface/probeinterface/doc/overview.rst

 Introduction
 ------------

-To record neural electrical signals, extracellular neural probes are inserted into the nervous system (e.g. brain, spinal cord).
+To record neural electrical signals, extracellular neural probes are inserted into nervous tissues (e.g. brain, spinal cord).
 Neural probes are (usually) multi-channel arrays able to record from multiple contacts simultaneously, spanning from a few channels (e.g. tetrodes) to high-density silicon probes (e.g. Neuropixels - with up to 384 recording channels).